csingley/ofxtools/docs/client.rst

 ``appver`` arguments, either from the command line or in your ``ofxget.cfg``.

 We've also had some problems with FIs checking the ``User-Agent`` header in HTTP requests, so it's been blanked out.
-If we can figure out what Quicken sends for ``User_Agent``, it might be a good idea to spoof that as well.

-What I'd really like to do is set up a packet sniffer on a PC running Quicken and pull down a current list of working URLs.
-If that sounds like your idea of a fun time, drop me a line.

 Using OFXClient in Another Program
 ==================================